fkyprianou/deved-platform/content/blog/en/toot-with-laravel-vonage-mastodon.md

 php artisan app:post-to-mastodon
 ```

-and hopefully you'll get an HTTP200 response back, and your Toot should appear in Mastodon.
+and hopefully, you'll get an HTTP200 response back, and your Toot should appear in Mastodon.

 ## What if we... sent an SMS to Toot instead?

 There is absolutely no reasoning behind this, apart from "why not?".
 We _could_ send a text to a number, and have it toot out the contents if we wanted to... so, let's do that!

 You'll need a Vonage account and a number to do this.
-To sign up if you haven't already, [head to to the Vonage API site](https://ui.idp.vonage.com/ui/auth/registration ).
+To sign up if you haven't already, [head to the Vonage API site](https://ui.idp.vonage.com/ui/auth/registration ).

-You'll need two things here: firstly, a new application created in the dashboard and secondly a Vonage number tied to the application.
+You'll need two things here: firstly, a new application created in the dashboard, and secondly a Vonage number tied to the application.

 Head to the `Applications` tab in your Vonage Dashboard, and hit Create Application:

 ![[Pasted image 20230308145015.png]]

-Our new application is going to use the Messages API to recieve SMS messages, which will then fire off webhooks for our Laravel application to listen to.
+Our new application is going to use the Messages API to receive SMS messages, which will then fire off webhooks for our Laravel application to listen to.
 Toggle the `Messages` capability, and fill the Inbound URL/StatusURL with a placeholder for the time being; we'll revisit these shortly.

 ![[Pasted image 20230308145923.png]]

-We'll need a number to connect incoming messages into the application's webhooks.
+We'll need a number to connect incoming messages to the application's webhooks.
 Create your application, and then you should see the option to `Buy more Numbers`.
-It's this process that where you can select a number, purchase it and then link it to the application.
+It's this process where you can select a number, purchase it and then link it to the application.
 Your end result in the application dashboard should look like this:

 ![[Pasted image 20230308202535.png]]

 ## Routing our Laravel Application

-The URL specified in the 'InboundURL' field on the dashboard is where our webhook is going to be sent to, but we've not opened a route yet in our Laravel Application.
+The URL specified in the 'InboundURL' field on the dashboard is where our webhook is going to be sent, but we've not opened a route yet in our Laravel Application.

-The webhook is designed to interact with our app at an API level rather than the web routing (which would be to load pages, dashboards etc.).
+The webhook is designed to interact with our app at an API level rather than the web routing (which would be to load pages, dashboards, etc.).
 For this reason, we want our new route to be in `routes/api.php`.
 Open that up, then add the route:

 ```php
 Route::post('/incoming', IncomingSMSController::class);